 If you’re looking for a pricing plan that will grow with your business, Interchange-plus is your best option.
 Flat pricing is only beneficial for your business up to a certain point.
 Once you start processing transactions more regularly and increase your volume, you’re going to want a plan that provides the most cost-savings.
 Consider where your business stands, and where you see it going, and then compare Flat vs. Interchange-plus pricing before settling on one.

-It’s not uncommon for businesses to have a strong presence among online and brick-and-mortar shoppers.
-Streamlining the costs and transactions across both channels can be difficult with the wrong Merchant Service Provider.
+It’s not uncommon for businesses to have a strong presence among both online and brick-and-mortar shoppers.
+Streamlining the costs and transactions across both channels can be difficult with the wrong merchant service.
 And, if treated as separate entities, it unnecessarily complicates actions taken after a transaction occurs.
 For multifaceted businesses, we recommend looking for the following pricing models and features in a Merchant Service Provider:

 Tiered or Interchange-plus